clach04/OpenROAD_proxygen/readme.md

 Requirements
 ------------

-Both Ingres 2006 and OpenROAD 2006 will need to be installed.\
+Both Ingres and OpenROAD (6.2) will need to be installed.
 To use the Java templates you will need Java 5 or above.

 Getting Started
 ---------------

+Sequence of steps:

+  * import code
+  * build code
+  * run image

+### Windows example

+    createdb proxygen
+    cd src
+    w4gldev backupapp in proxygen ProxyGen ProxyGen.xml -nREPLACE cd ..
+    w4gldev makeimage proxygen ProxyGen ProxyGen.img
+    set PROXYGEN=%CD%
+    proxygen.bat

 You may want to study the examples found by following the links below for a brief tutorial and demonstration of some of ProxyGen's